Dr Grace Sum

 BVSc, PhD Public Health (SSHSPH, NUS)

 Dr Sum’s goal is to promote healthy ageing by translating healthcare strategies and policies to practice.
 Her research interests are intrinsic capacity, frailty, and comprehensive geriatric assessment.
-Methodological interests are implementation science, advanced quasi-experimental quantitative techniques, qualitative methods, and evidence synthesis.
+Methodological interests are implementation science, behavioural science, advanced quasi-experimental quantitative techniques, qualitative methods, and evidence synthesis.
 She has spoken at conferences and symposiums across the US, Europe and Asia, and clinched ‘Gold’ for the Singapore Young Investigator Award at the 2023 Singapore Health & Biomedical Congress.